KenKundert/quantiphy/doc/reference.rst

         :param label_fmt:
             :index:`Format string for an assignment <label_fmt (preference)>`.
             Will be passed through string .format() method.
-Format string takes three possible arguments named n, q, and d for the name, value and description.
+Format string takes three possible arguments named *n*, *q*, and *d* for the name, value and description.
 A typical value is:

                 ``'{n} = {v}'``

-            You can also pass two format strings as a tuple, The first is used if desc is present, otherwise second is used (the second should not contain {d}).
+            You can also pass two format strings as a tuple, The first is used if the description is present, otherwise second is used (the second should not contain the *d* argument).
 For example:

                 ``('{n} = {v} -- {d}', '{n} = {v}')``

-            When given as a tuple, there is an additional argument available: V.
+            When given as a tuple, there is an additional argument available:
-            It should only be used in the first format string, and it is the quantity formatted with the second string.
-It is helpful because any argument formatting is applied to the combination, which can use used to line up the descriptions (see :ref:`thermal voltage example`):
+            *V*.
+It should only be used in the first format string and is the quantity formatted with the second string.
+It is helpful because any argument formatting is applied to the combination, which gives you a way line up the descriptions (see :ref:`thermal voltage example`):

                 ('{V:<16}  # {d}', '{n}: {v}')